1 9 7 3 – 1 9 7 8 (UK)

 54 x 30 minute episodes

-Many fine British actors appeared in the series, including Alun Armstrong, Julie Walters, Alison Steadman, Richard Griffiths, Michael Gambon, Dinsdale Landen, Pete Postlethwaite, Michael Elphick, David Threlfall, Bob Peck, Brian Glover, Arthur English, Liz Smith, Max Wall, Phil Daniels and Ivor Roberts.
+Many fine British actors appeared in the series, including Alun Armstrong, Julie Walters, Richard Griffiths, Michael Gambon, Dinsdale Landen, Pete Postlethwaite, Michael Elphick, David Threlfall, Bob Peck, Brian Glover, Arthur English, Liz Smith, Max Wall, Phil Daniels and Ivor Roberts.

 Future punk diva Toyah Willcox made her television debut in the episode “Glitter” (1976).

 1973: The Medium | Mrs Pool’s Preserves | If a Man Answers | The Movers | King of the Castle | Patrons | That Time of Life

 1974: Humbug, Finger or Thumb? | Girl | Bold Face: Condensed | The Actual Woman | Match of the Day | Lunch Duty || Pig Bin | Sunday Tea | Silence | Fight for Shelton Bar | Squire | Too Hot to Handle | The Festive Poacher

 1975: Early to Bed | Swallows | Waiting at the Field Gate | The Permissive Society | The Frank Crank Story | Released || Club Havana | The Writing on the Wall | How It Is | On the Good Ship Yacki-Hicki-Doola | Thwum | The Healing

 1976: Trotsky Is Dead | The Visitor | Do You Dig It? | Jack Flea’s Birthday Celebration | Black Bird Shout | Travelling Free || Summer Season | Knock for Knock | Glitter | Dreamboat | Percy and Kenneth